adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/carousel/v1/carousel/README.md

 1. `data-cmp-autoplay` - if the attribute is present, indicates that the carousel should automatically transition between slides.
 2. `data-cmp-delay` - the delay (in milliseconds) when automatically transitioning between slides.
+3. `data-cmp-autopause-disabled` - whether or not to disable automatically pausing the carousel on hover, when autoplay is enabled.

 A hook attribute from the following should be added to the corresponding element so that the JavaScript is able to target it: